EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 	3. Rutherford
 	4. Bohr
 	5. Chadwick
-25. *Explain how developments in technology have contributed to oru understanding of the model of the atom.
+25. *Explain how developments in technology have contributed to our understanding of the model of the atom.
 26. *Research and communicate scientific ideas effectively in the format of a scientific report, including correct referencing of sources.*
 27. Describe the structure of the atom, including the locations of sub-atomic particles, holding the electrons to the nucleus.
 28. Describe the properties of protons, neutrons and electrons, including relative mass and charge.